rusefi/rusefi_documentation/HOWTO/HOWTO-Get-Running.md

 * Start by getting junk yard ECU
 * Delicately break apart the junk yard ECU salvaging the ECU connector and perhaps the enclosure.
 ![Harness on car](Images/Harness_on_car.jpg)
 * If you have a connector that has a break out PCB board for it, you probably want to obtain the break out PCB for that harness connector.
 If not you can simply solder wires direct to the connector.
-Similar to [this](http://rusefi.com/forum/viewtopic.php?f=4&t=507)
+Similar to [this - Forum](http://rusefi.com/forum/viewtopic.php?f=4&t=507)
 ![Breakout Render](Images/176122-6_front.jpg)
 ![Breakout PCB](Images/64p_connector.jpg)
 * Wire rusEFI like Frankenstein as shown below